sprucelabsai/sprucebot-skills-kit/docs/README.md

 ## Technical Requirements
 - node v7.6+ : Koa requires node v7.6.0 or higher for ES2015 and async function support.
 - Yarn is installed (you can use NPM if you really want)

-# Getting Started
-- Clone this repository
-- Run `yarn install`
-- Run `yarn start`

-# Deployment

-## Heroku
-Simply configure your environmental variables in your Heroku control pannel and push your app.
-This skillskit is very Heroku friendly if not modified extensively.

-- Add Screenshot
-- Add link to **Sprucebot Skill Deployment Guide - Heroku**

-## AWS
-Skills built on this kit are easily deployed to EC2.
-You will need to start the application process.
-The Spruce team recommends managing your node processes with PM2.
-Hint hint, PM2 has some nifty power tools for AWS deployments.
-Just configure the provided `sample.ecosystem.js` file and run `pm2 deploy`

-Simply configure your environmental variables in your Heroku control pannel and push your app.
-This skillskit is very Heroku friendly if not modified extensively.

-- Add link to **Sprucebot Skill Deployment Guide - AWS**

-## IBM Bluemix
-Simply configure your environmental variables in your Cloud Foundry control pannel and push your app.
-This skillskit is very Cloud Foundry friendly if not modified extensively.

-- Add Screenshot
-- Add link to **Sprucebot Skill Deployment Guide - Cloud Foundry**

-## Other servers
-A Sprucebot skill should be able to be deployed to most web servers.
-Please see the below guide

-- Add link to **Sprucebot Skill Deployment Guide - Custom Server**

-# Support

-Call Randy Cotten